 - Image alt text.

-And because Ghost has integrations, you can even create your own referral program to grow your publication.
+And since Ghost has integrations, you can create your own referral program to grow your publication.

 Who wins this category?